Back to Developer Home

 });

-Sets the locator widget's display language using a two-letter ISO language code (e.g. 'en', 'es', 'fr').
-The language must be configured first in your Language Settings.
+Sets the widget's display language using a two-letter ISO language code (e.g. 'en', 'es', 'fr').
+Must be called after widget loads.

 JavaScript